shahidost/Baseline4VTKEL/source/code/README.md

-These are the source code to run VTKEL System at your local machine.
-Download all these files and run 'main_VTKEL_Baseline_System.py' python script file by following the running guide from readme file of master directory..
+This folder consists of source code to run VT-LikEr System at your local machine.
+Follow the guide of master directory to run VT-LinKEr.